mixuala/adventures-in-AI/slides.md

 3. What does that looks like?

-> show examples of inference
+> show example of inference

 > examples of transfer learning